 “You seem angry.
 You were hoping for more play time outside before dinner.”

 For lots more about the power of empathy, check out this great bunch of Ted Talks on the subject.
-If you’re interested in learning many more skills to help children manage their emotions through empathy, I recommend No-Drama Discipline and The Whole Brain Child, by Dr. Dan Siegel, and well as Becky Bailey’s book, Managing Emotional Mayhem.
+If you’re interested in learning many more skills to help children manage their emotions through empathy, I recommend No-Drama Discipline and The Whole Brain Child, by Dr. Dan Siegel and Tina Payne, No Bad Kids: Toddler Discipline without Shame by Janet Lansbury, and Becky Bailey’s book, Managing Emotional Mayhem.